Garth-42/ml_tutorials/Topics/7_unbalanced_data/README.txt

 False Negatives are when something is predicted to be B but in fact is A

+Note on the data files: There are two data sets.
+The set named X.little.unb and y.little.unb have multiple classes of data.
+They are very small and minimally unbalanced.
+They are meant to simply allow the multiclass codes to run.
+The sets named X.binary and y.binary represent a binary classification problem.
+The two classes are unbalanced by an order of 10.
+If you want to see the number of different classes in each of the sets, run the unix sort and uniq commands on the y.binary and y.little.unb files.

+X.binary
+y.binary

+X.little.unb
+y.little.unb

+y.binary
+counts class
+  56    0
+ 587    1

+y.little.unb
+counts  class
+  20     1
+  20     2
+  20     3
+  18     4

 Toy Example Codes in this Directory: